single degree

 Program Requirements

-The Master of Social Research Methods requires completion of 48 units which must consist of:
+The Master of Social Research Methods requires completion of 48 units, of which:

-6 units from one of the following research projects courses:
+24 units must come from completion of the following compulsory courses:

 SOCR8002 Survey Data Analysis